6000 Fiscal Management

 • Hotel reservations related to teacher conferences, which are handled through the Assistant Superintendent for Curriculum’s office.

-The School Business Manager or his designee reviews and compares the monthly credit card statement to the receipts and determines whether the purchase(s) are allowable per the District’s purchasing policies and protocols (i.e., no reimbursement for alcoholic beverages).
+The School Business Manager or thier designee reviews and compares the monthly credit card statement to the receipts and determines whether the purchase(s) are allowable per the District’s purchasing policies and protocols (i.e., no reimbursement for alcoholic beverages).

 The credit card statement follows the same approval and payment process as all other cash disbursements.